noahehall/theBookOfNoah/architecture/interface-oriented-design.md

 # interface contracts
   - agreement between users of interfaces and their implementation
+  - details what the implementation agrees to do for the caller
+    - errors
+      - return codes
+      - exceptions
+    - return values
+    - methods
+    - documentation
+    - examples
+## 3 laws of an interface
   - law 1 - an interfaces implementation shall do what its methods says it does
       - the name of a method should correspond to the operations that the implementation actually performs
       - an implementation should perform the operations intended by the creator of the interface